-- If they are a registered dependant or Discovery member, they can log in using their own details using this link.
-If they do not yet have their own login details, they should first register here and then they'll be able to make an appointment after registering. - If they are not a registered dependant or Discovery member, they first need to create an online profile and book and appointment by using this link.
+- If they are a registered dependant, they can log in using their own details using this link.
+If they do not yet have their own login details, they should first register here. and then they'll be able to make an appointment after registering. - If they are not a registered dependant, they first need to create an online profile and book and appointment by using this link.

-Your child will need a cellphone number to be able to create an online profile and book their own appointment.
+Your child will need a cell phone number to be able to create an online profile and book their own appointment.
 An OTP is sent to this number during the registration process.
 This can be your number, or their own.